KenjiWriter/chatbot/README.md

 ## Saving in session:
 - my name is [**name**]
 ## Date:
--what day is today?
+- what day is today?
--what date is today?
+- what date is today?
--what time is it now?
+- what time is it now?